 After preparation of a suitable ultraviolet or visible light absorptive system, the next step in the general analytical procedure is to measure the absorptive capacity or absorbance at specific wavelength.
-The selection of an appropriate wavelength for measurement should be based on a thorough knowledge of the chemical system being measured and the instrument being used.
+The selection of an appropriate wavelength for measurement should be based on a through knowledge of the chemical system being measured and the instrument being used.
 The avoidance of interferences due to another absorbing species at the sample absorbance maximum can be attained by selecting a wavelength where the interferer does not absorb, but the desired constituents has appreciable absorptivity.

-Analytical applications of Spectrophotometry:
+Analytical applications of Spectrophotometry

-Among the various applications of spectrophotometry, is the determination of empirical formula of complexes formed by metal ions and ligands.
-There are three spectrophotometric methods used for the determination of the composition of complexes.
+Among the various applications of spectrophometry, is the determination of empirical formula of complexes formed by metal ions and ligands.
+There are three spectrometric methods used for the determination of the composition of complexes.

-- 1. Mole-ratio method
+- 1) Mole ratio method

-- 2. Slope ratio method and
+- 2) Slope ratio method and

-- 3. Continuous variations method
+- 3) Continuous varivations method.

-Mole ratio method:
+1) Mole ratio method

-Consider the complex MxLy, which has a characteristic absorption maximum; the ligand to metal ratio can be determined spectrophotometrically by the mole ratio method provided that the complex has a sufficiently large formation constant Kf.
-In practical application, a series of solutions is prepared in which the metal ion concentration CM is constant and the concentration of the ligand CL is varied.
-A plot of ligand to metal ratio, CL/CM, versus absorbance shows an intersecting of gradually increasing line and a virtually horizontal line indicating attainment of maximum absorbance of the complex.
+complex M_x L_y, which Consider the has а characteristic absorption maximum; the ligand to metal ratio can determined spectrophotometrically by the mole ratio method be provided that the complex has a sufficiently large formation constant K{φ} .
+In practical application, a series of solutions in prepared in which the metal ion concentration C{M} is constant and the concentration of the ligand ${\rm C}{\underline{L}}$ is varied.
+A plot of ligand to metal ratio, C_L/C_M , versus absorbance shows an intersecting of gradually increasing line and virtually horizontal line indicating attainment of maximum absorbance of the complex.
 The intersection of these two lines is indicative of the composition of the complex.